 Many vegetarians also assume that their diet choices benefit wild animals.

 Some believe wild animals have net positive lives, but this ignores the fact that r-selective reproduction dominates in most species.
-Insects may live only days or weeks on average before dying in potentially painful ways.
-It seems very likely that wild animals have net negative lives in aggregate, in which case we would hope to prevent their births, just like vegetarians want to prevent the births of factory-farmed animals.
+Some insect species have life expectancies at birth measured in days or weeks, and most deaths are quite painful.
+It seems likely that wild animals as a whole experience more suffering than happiness, in which case we would hope to prevent their births, just like vegetarians want to prevent the births of factory-farmed animals.

 So what is the net impact of vegetarianism on wild animals?
-This is a very complicated question, but two big components of the analysis come from crop cultivation and climate change.
+This is a very complicated question, but some considerations are discussed below.

 Eating meat requires moving plant food energy up an extra trophic level in which lots of energy is lost.
 For this reason, vegetable protein generally requires many times less cultivated grain per gram than does animal protein.
 Even cows that are grass-fed require lots of grazing, which has some similar effects on wild animals as crop cultivation.
 Actually, grazing by cows is more clearly positive than is crop cultivation, whose sign I'm still rather uncertain about.